Volunteer Teaching Program

 - On-site, live-in Hostel Manager

-- Fully-fitted bathroom with 4 showers and 3 toilets
+- Fully-fitted bathrooms with 4 showers and 3 toilets in each house

 For those who prefer, host family accommodations are also available on request.
 Home-stays are located at least 30-40 minutes from the center of Cape Town and are a fantastic way to be immersed in the culture of South Africa!